-In most cases, liability or fault for a car accident can be placed on an individual who was involved in the collision.
+In most cases, liability or fault for a car accident can be placed on a driver or other individual who was involved in the collision.
 But not all car accidents are caused by driver error.
 In some situations, poor roadway or highway design can contribute to a serious accident that leaves a person with life-altering injuries.
-Some accidents are caused by driver error but are made worse by negligent design or poor construction.

 Any time a person is seriously injured in a car accident, it's important that a thorough investigation is conducted to determine all possible contributing factors and responsible parties who might be held liable.
 The sooner an investigation takes place, the more likely that crucial evidence used to support a personal injury claim can be documented and preserved.

-In certain situations, a government agency (such as the department of transportation for a city or town) or a private company (such as a general contractor or road construction company) can be held liable for roadway design issues.
-However, the burden of proof is relatively high and certain pieces of evidence must be obtained in order to prove that one of these entities is legally responsible.
+In certain situations, a government agency (such as the department of transportation for a city or state) or a private company (such as a general contractor or road construction company) can be held liable for roadway design issues.
+The burden of proof is relatively high and certain pieces of evidence must be obtained in order to prove that one of these entities is legally responsible.

 Our award-winning attorneys are well-versed in the process of investigating a serious car accident when a potential highway design issue might be involved.
 The sooner you consult with an attorney about your car accident, the sooner you can ensure that all possible avenues of relief are pursued and that the responsible parties can be held responsible for negligence.